The Immunology Service

 We are a regional centre for adults with primary immunodeficiency.
 The regional catchment areas mainly include Nottingham, Derby and Mansfield but we also see patients from Lincolnshire and Leicestershire.

-Click here to find COVID-19 information for people taking Immunosuppressants: People taking immunosuppressants for their Crohn.pdf [pdf] 321KB
+Click below to find COVID-19 information for people taking Immunosuppressants:

 Adult out-patient Immunology clinics are held in Clinic 2 at QMC Campus